Production Designers

 How do production designers work with New York's landmark buildings?

-Our production designers have extensive experience working with New York's protected landmarks, including the Statue of Liberty, Grand Central Terminal, Central Park, and Brooklyn Bridge.
-They understand NPS, MTA, and NYC Landmarks Preservation Commission permit requirements for filming at these iconic locations.
+Here is what that looks like on the ground.
+Our production designers have extensive experience working with New York's covered landmarks.
+This includes the Statue of Liberty, Grand Central Terminal, Central Park, and Brooklyn Bridge.
+They know NPS, MTA, and NYC Landmarks Preservation Commission permit needs for filming at these iconic locations.

 Can you handle both studio builds and locations?

+Here is how the picture comes together.
 Yes, our production designers excel at combining studio construction at Steiner Studios, Silvercup, or Kaufman Astoria with practical locations across the five boroughs and upstate New York.
-They design sets that match location work and adapt real spaces to serve your story's visual requirements.
+They design sets that match location work and adapt real spaces to serve your story's visual needs.

 What about period productions in New York?

+Here is what we have to work with.
 Our production designers have extensive experience with historical periods, from Gilded Age mansions to 1920s speakeasies, 1970s grit, and everything in between.
-New York's diverse architecture spans centuries, and our designers have access to research archives, museum collections, and period specialists.
+New York's varied build style spans centuries.
+Our designers have access to research archives, museum collections, and period pros.

 Do you provide the full art department?

+Here is the layout.
 Yes, we can staff complete art departments scaled to your production.
-This includes art directors, set decorators, prop masters, construction coordinators, and all supporting roles sourced from New York's world-class union and non-union crew base.
+This has art directors, set decorators, prop masters, construction coordinators, and all supporting roles sourced from New York's top-tier union and non-union crew base.

 How do production designers work with other departments?